SumOfBesties/besties-layout/README.md

 - `start`: Starts NodeCG.
 - `watch`: Runs a build and rebuilds when changes are found.
 - `schema-types`: Create or update type definitions for replicant schemas found in the `schemas` directory
+- `test`: Run project tests.
+As of writing, tests are only written for a limited set of more complicated logic in the application.